tkuriyama/elm-package-search/python-indexer/README.md

 ## Entry Points

-- The main project entrypoint is `main.py`
+- The main project entry point is `main.py`
 - Examining `main.py` will reveal that `download.py` manages the downloads, and the `generate_*.py` scripts manage the index generation
 - `validate_index.py` can be run independently with local data